rednafi/rednafi.com/content/misc/eschewing_black_box_api_calls.md

 }
 ```

-This is how you'd call the same API endpoint in Go.
+This is how you'd call the API endpoint in Go.
 I'm using this json-to-go[^1] service to
 generate the Go struct instead of handwriting it:

 ```go